WhitakerLab/WhitakerLabProjectManagement/Jessie-Liu/Weekly-meetings.md

 #### What would you like to work on next week?
 * Finally back to normal reasearch life!
 Gonna do lots more analysis on UKB!
 Try to get some initial results on CCA.
 * TN and I set the ddl for finishing the manuscript (end of April).
 Really hope we can stick to this ddl :pray: and gonna work hard to get this done! :fist:
+* Help with DSG and hope it will be great! :fire:

 _________